-Botanical Name - Vigna radiata (L.) Wilczek Origin - India and Central Asia
+Botanical Name - Vigna radiata (L.) Wilczek

+Origin - India and Central Asia

-Chromosome - 2n = 24Synonym - Moong
+Chromosome - 2n = 24

+Synonymous - Moong

-1. ECONOMIC IMPORTANCE: Green gram is an excellent source of high quality protein with easy digestibility, consumed as whole grains, dal and sprouted in variety of ways.
-As value addition, split and dehusked, fried in fat, fetch good value as snacks.
-After harvesting the pods, green plants are fed to the cattle.
-The husk of the seed also used as cattle feed.
+1. ECONOMIC IMPORTANCE: Green gram is an excellent source of high quality protein ranging about 25% with easy digestibility hence referred to patient too.
+It is consumed as whole grains as well as dal in variety of ways in homes.
+Sprouted whole moong is used in south India for preparing curry or a savoury dish..
+Moong dal (split) and dehusked fried in fat goes very well with tea or drinks as a snack.
+Moong can be used as a feed for cattle.
+After harvesting the pods, green plants are uprooted or cut from ground level and chopped into pieces and fed to the cattle.
+The husk of the seed can be socked in water and used as cattle feed.

 Protein - 24-25% Calcium 124 mg/100 g

 Fat 1.3% Phosphorus - 326 mg/100 g

-Minerals 3.5% Iron - 7.3 mg/100 g
+Minerals 3.5% Iron 7.3 mg/100 g

 Fiber 4.1% Calorific value e - 334

-Carbohydr ate - 56% Moisture 10%
+Carbohyda rate - 56% Moisture - 10%

-Agronomic Importance: Short duration and photo insensitive varieties fit well in many intensive cropping systems accross the country.
-Summer greengram is especially help in sustaining the productivity levels of rice-wheat cropping system of Indo-Gangetic belt of northern India without any competition to rice or wheat, with additional yield of 10-15 qtls/ha.
+Agronomic Importance: Due to availability of very short duration and photo insensitive varieties it fits well in many intensive crop rotations.
+Summer green gram is especially important for sustaining the high level productivity of most important Rice-Wheat cropping system of Indo-Gangetic belt of Northern India having varying area of 10-12 million hecatre without any competition to rice or wheat with additional grain yield of 10-15 Q / ha.
+It is also used as green manuring crop after picking the pods.
+Being a leguminous crop, it has the capacity to fix the atmospheric nitrogen.